lihuirull/test2/README.md

 The `fluhp` tool will generate the following outputs based on the subcommand executed:

 - For `anno`: Annotated FASTA files or a directory of annotated FASTA files with added annotations based on DIAMOND BLAST results.
-- For `extract`: A CSV file with extracted markers and annotations formatted as: `Strain ID,Adaptive Markers,Number of Adaptive Markers,Protein Type`
+- For `extract`: A CSV file with extracted markers and annotations formatted as: `Strain ID,Virulence Markers,Protein Type,PMID,Phenotypic Consequences,Source`
 - For `pred`: This parameter outputs not only the predicted class labels for the new marker data based on the trained model but also the prediction probabilities.
 The current study employs a very small probability threshold.

 ## Notes